Tandon v. Newsom: Supreme Court

 The Supreme Court in April 2021.
 The order of the court was issued without a noted author.
 Elena Kagan authored a dissenting opinion, joined by Stephen Breyer and Sonia Sotomayor.
 Chief Justice John Roberts dissented without a written opinion.

 Back row: Kavanaugh, Kagan, Gorsuch, Barrett.
 Front row: Alito, Thomas, Roberts, Breyer, Sotomayor.

 The plaintiffs sought an injunction from the Supreme Court on April 2; later that day, California stated that, effective April 15, the restrictions on in-home religious activities would be lifted.
 Elena Kagan, who was assigned to hear emergency appeals from cases in the Ninth Circuit, gave California until April 8 to respond.
 California filed its response on the last day, and the plaintiffs in turn filed a reply the next day around 3:00 p.m.
 Eastern Daylight Time (noon in California).

 The court issued its opinion later that day, April 9, shortly before midnight EDT.
 In a 5–4 per curiam decision on the shadow docket, the Supreme Court disagreed with the Ninth Circuit and granted a preliminary injunction.
 The decision of the court was divided into four main points.

 First, the court adopted the most-favored nation approach, holding that the government must face strict scrutiny whenever it treats any comparable secular activity more favorably than religious activity – even if there are also comparable secular activities that it treats less favorably.

 Second, the court said that the comparability of a religious gathering and a secular gathering must not involve a comparison of the reasons for each, but rather only a comparison of their risks.
 Because indoor activities outside the home were not subject to a three-household limit, this was enough to subject the regulation to strict scrutiny.

-Third, to meet the burden of strict scrutiny, California would need to demonstrate that no lesser restrictions on religious activity could address the government's interest in reducing COVID spread, not merely that some risk factors are "always present in worship, or always absent from the other secular activities".
+Third, to meet the burden of strict scrutiny, California would need to demonstrate that no lesser restrictions on religious activity could address the government's interest in reducing the spread of COVID-19, not merely that some risk factors are "always present in worship, or always absent from the other secular activities".
 California did not meet that burden.

 And fourth, even though California was planning to withdraw the restrictions, the case was not moot.
 California could reimpose restrictions at any time, and had previously done so.

 For those reasons, the court concluded that the petitioners were entitled to an injunction, applying the normal test for a preliminary injunction from a district court – saying that the challengers were likely to succeed on the merits and faced irreparable harm – rather than applying a heightened "indisputably clear" standard for emergency injunctions from the Supreme Court.
 The decision concluded by criticizing the Ninth Circuit, noting that the court had just rejected the Ninth Circuit's interpretation of California's COVID-related restrictions on religious exercise for the fifth time.